 Grafting cacti is a process where a cut piece of one species is grown onto a wounded piece of another.
-It is a straightforward method of propagation which even a novice gardener can try.
+It is a straightforward method of propagation that even a novice gardener can try.

 How to Graft a Cactus

 Use very clean, sterile instruments when making cuts.
 Choose healthy plants and prepare a scion.
 Cut off the top or at least a 1-inch (2.5 cm) stem.
-Then prepare the rootstock by beheading a cactus to within a few inches of the soil.
+Then prepare the rootstock by beheading a cactus within a few inches of the soil.

 Set the scion on top of the cut portion of the still-rooted rootstock so both vascular cambia are situated together.
 Use rubber bands to hold the pieces joined as one.

 Grafted cactus care is the same as ungrafted cactus.
 Watch for any insects at the union or rot.
 You can remove the rubber bands in about two months, and the union should be sealed.